pokt-network/poktroll/docusaurus/docs/operate/testing/load_testing_devnet.md

 2. Gateways and suppliers can be staked using the following commands:

 :::info
-`supplier1` and `gateway1` are pre-staked as a part of genesis generation process.
+`supplier1` and `gateway1` are pre-staked as part of the genesis generation process.
 :::

 ```bash